Starwarsfan2099/starwarsfan2099.github.io/_posts/2020-08-03-python-code-golf.md

     return endValue
 ```

 That's a bit better.
 408 bytes and 364 bytes.
-Next thing, variable and function names are taking up lots of space, so we can reduce each name down to one letter.
+Next thing, variable and function names are taking up lots of unnecessary space, so we can reduce each name down to one letter.

 ```
 def r(n): # 286 Bytes